mjiang-27/Algorithms/README.md

-# Algorithms
+# Algorithms in C/C++
-This repo is used to implement the algorithms in leetcodes.
+This repo is used to implement the algorithms in leetcodes with programming language C/C++.